viamrobotics/docs/docs/viam/_index.md

 ## Configure your robot

 Robots can be small and simple or very complex.
-A robot can be a single-board computer with a single [sensor](/components/sensor/) or LED wired to it, or a robot can consist of multiple computers with many physical components connected, acting as one unit.
+A robot can be a single-board computer with a single sensor or LED wired to it, or a robot can consist of multiple computers with many physical components connected, acting as one unit.

-The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.
+The term {{% glossary_tooltip term_id="component" text="*component*" %}} describes a piece of hardware that a computer controls, like an arm or a motor.

 For each component that makes up your robot:

 <img src="img/test_components.png" alt="Multiple components being tested in the Viam app." class="alignright" style="max-width:320px"></img>

-1. Add it to your robot by [choosing the component type](/manage/fleet/#configuration) (example: `camera`) and model (example: `webcam`)
+1. Add it to your robot by [choosing the component type](/manage/configuration/#components) (example: `camera`) and model (example: `webcam`).
-2. Test it with the visual [control tab](/manage/fleet/#remote-control)
+2. Test it with the visual [control tab](/manage/fleet/robots/#control).
-3. See any problems with in-app [logs](/manage/fleet/#logs), review or roll back configuration [history](/manage/fleet/#configuration)
+3. See any problems with in-app [logs](/manage/fleet/robots/#logs), review or roll back configuration [history](/manage/fleet/robots/#history).

-After configuring your robot's hardware, you can configure high level functionality the same way:
+After configuring your robot's hardware, you can configure [high level functionality](/services/) the same way:

-- **Data Management** enabling you to capture and sync data from one or more robots, and use that data for machine learning and beyond.
+- **Data Management** enables you to capture and sync data from one or more robots, and use that data for machine learning and beyond.
-- **Fleet management** enabling you to configure, control, debug, and manage entire fleets of robots.
+- **Fleet management** enables you to configure, control, debug, and manage entire fleets of robots.
-- **Motion planning** enabling your robot to plan and move itself.
+- **Motion planning** enables your robot to plan and move itself.
-- **Vision** enabling your robot to intelligently see and interpret the world around it.
+- **Vision** enables your robot to intelligently see and interpret the world around it.
-- **Simultaneous Localization And Mapping (SLAM)** enabling your robot to map its surroundings and find its position on a map.
+- **Simultaneous Localization And Mapping (SLAM)** enables your robot to map its surroundings and find its position on a map.

 ![Robot components](img/robot-components.png)